-Pier Palo Pasolini's last film was the most ambitious of his career, and the most misunderstood.
-Still banned in several countries, "Salo" (1975) is a haunting journey into the depths of hell on earth, loosely stewarded by the literary underpinnings of the Marquis de Sade's "120 Days of Sodom."
-Pasolini also incorporates the three descending levels of Dante Alighieri's "Inferno" as a structural device.
-Shockingly graphic, and yet formally composed, "Salo" is a fascinating film that employs the full arsenal of Pasolini's polemic and satiric tools, used toward a poetic commentary on fascism (disguised as consumerist capitalism).
-The story's crimes-against-humanity are enforced by a complicit group of wealthy bourgeoisie dignitaries.
+Pier Palo Pasolini's last film was the most ambitious of his career and remains the most misunderstood.
+Still banned in several countries, "Salò, or the 120 Days of Sodom" (1975) is a haunting journey into the depths of hell on earth, as loosely based on the literary underpinnings of the Marquis de Sade's "120 Days of Sodom."
+Moreover it is one of the most trenchant satires about corporate dominated capitalist politics ever imagined.

 Pasolini, the journeyman poet and editorialist, incorporates the three descending levels of Dante Alighieri's "Inferno" as the format for his treatise.
 The filmmaker set the story in his Italian hometown of Salo, where his brother was killed during WWII, and where Nazi soldiers once arrested Pasolini himself.

 Shockingly graphic yet formally composed, Salò is a fascinating film that employs the full stockpile of Pasolini's polemic and satiric tools.
 Pasolini forges a poetic commentary on fascism — disguised as consumerist capitalism — as enforced by a complicit group of bourgeois dignitaries looking to enslave and defile a group of young people.